gpeyton/ai-devotional/devotional/index_Q3.md

 Learning to use our words carefully, kindly and respectfully.
 *Hymn*: May the Words of My Mouth

-### Day 3: What Is Required in the Third Commandment?
+### Day 3: Can You Repent and Believe in Christ by Your Own Power?
-*Catechism Q54*: What is required in the third commandment?
+*Catechism Q58*: Can you repent and believe in Christ by your own power?
-*Catechism A*: The third commandment requireth the holy and reverent use of God's names, titles, attributes, ordinances, word, and works.
+*Catechism A*: No; I can do nothing good without the help of God's Holy Spirit.
 *Hymn*: Praise to the Lord, the Almighty

 ### Day 4: Glorious